maniospas/Blombly/docs/setup.md

 ## VM code

-Compilation converts code to the BlomlyVM intermediate representation language files.
+Compilation converts code to a BlomlyVM intermediate representation.
-These are associated with the `.bbvm` extension and look like assembly code.
+This looks like assembly code and is stored win files with the `.bbvm` extension.
-They are self-contained by packing all dependencies inside and can run directly and can be shared directly for execution by others.
+It is also self-contained by packing all dependencies inside the intermediate files, which can can be shared with others and run directly.
 The following file is generated when you run`main.bb` above.

 ```asm